The Benefits of Mobility Aids | The Range

 Getting Out and About

 The first thing you probably think of when thinking of 'mobility aids' are scooters and wheelchairs; these are great for people who can't stand or walk for long periods.
 Where someone might stay inside all day without means of getting around, wheelchairs allow someone with limited mobility and their loved ones to get out and about.
-Many wheelchairs can be folded up for easy transportation so that you can store it in the car for a family trip to the park or town.
+Many wheelchairs can be folded for easy transportation so that you can store it in the car for a family trip to the park or town.
 Scooters can offer even more independence, as you don't need someone else to push them; the engine allows you to drive it around.
 This is a massive factor in helping many people with limited mobility stay connected to society, letting them get to the shops on their own and take their groceries home.
 For people who aren't as limited in mobility, crutches or walking sticks are other great options.
 Crutches offer extra support to people who can stand and walk for longer but experience pain or tiredness after much exertion.

 LM Bed